mesosphere/dcos-docs-site/pages/services/nifi/0.2.0-1.5.0/managing/index.md

 ```
 ## Taking Backup

 The DCOS Nifi Framework allows backup of Nifi Application to Amazon S3.
-The following information / values are required for Backup.
+The following information / values are required for backup.

     1. AWS_ACCESS_KEY_ID
     2. AWS_SECRET_ACCESS_KEY